SuperMakeSomething/arduino-neopixel-word-clock/README.md

 # arduino-neopixel-word-clock
 Arduino code + SVG files for Arduino + Neopixel Word Clock featured in Super Make Something Episode 6

+Instructions for this project can be found here: https://youtu.be/6tMTQ7Khe90

 by: Alex - Super Make Something

 date: August 16, 2015